Cam Newton Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Newton averages 169.2 passing yards per game in six matchups against the Falcons, 20.3 fewer yards his over/under in Sunday's game.
+- Newton's 169.2 passing yards per game in six matchups against the Falcons are 19.3 fewer yards than his over/under in Sunday's game.

-- Newton threw a touchdown pass four times over those matchups against the Falcons, and threw multiple TD passes against them once.
+- Newton threw a touchdown pass in four of those matchups against the Falcons, with multiple TDs against them one time.

 - Note: Newton's stats vs. Falcons date back to 2016.

-- This week Newton will face the NFL's 18th-ranked pass defense (259.2 yards allowed per game).
+- The Falcons have the NFL's 18th-ranked pass defense this season, allowing 259.2 yards per game through the air.

-- With 25 passing TDs allowed this year, the Falcons defense is ranked 30th in the league.
+- The Falcons' defense is 30th in the NFL, conceding 2.1 passing touchdowns per game.

 Newton's Carolina Teammates